facebook/ThreatExchange/doc/threat_exchange.md

 concatenation of &lt;your-app-id&gt;|&lt;your-app-secret&gt;.
 For example, if our app ID was 555 and our app secret aSdF123GhK, our access\_token would be "555|aSdF123GhK";
-* confidence - A confidence rating on the indicator, from 0 to 100;
+* confidence - A confidence rating on the status field, from 0 to 100;
 * **description** - A short summary of the indicator and threat;
 * expired\_on - Time the indicator is no longer considered a threat, in ISO 8601 date format;
-* **indicator** - The indicator data being submitted.
+* **indicator** - The indicator data being submitted;
-* passwords - The MD5s of passwords associated with this indicator.
-Intended for compromised credentials.
+* precision - The degree of accuracy of the indicator, see the Precision enum described below in the "Other Schema Field Enums" section;
-* **privacy\_type** - The kind of privacy for the indicator, see values defined below.
+* **privacy\_type** - The kind of privacy for the indicator, see values defined below;
-* privacy\_members - Some types of privacy require you to specify who can or cannot see the indicator.
+* privacy\_members - Some types of privacy require you to specify who can or cannot see the indicator;
+* review\_status - Describes how the indicator was vetted, see the Review Status enum described below in the "Other Schema Field Enums" section;
 * severity - A rating of how severe the indicator is when found in an incident, see values defined below;
-* share_level - A designation of how the indicator may be shared based on the US-CERT\'s Traffic Light Protocol, https://www.us-cert.gov/tlp/
+* **share_level** - A designation of how the indicator may be shared based on the US-CERT\'s Traffic Light Protocol, https://www.us-cert.gov/tlp/;
 * **status** - Indicates if the indicator is labeled as malicious;
 * threat\_type - The broad threat type the indicator is associated with, see values defined below;
-* **type** - The kind of indicator, see values defined below in the "Optional, Threat Specific Fields" section.
+* **type** - The kind of indicator being described, see values defined below in the "Type Field Values" section.

 Example submission of a malicious domain: